Dev01-D/HSKB/README.md

-# HSKB – Happy Sabi Key Board
+# HSKB – Happy Sabi KeyBoard

 The **HSKB – Happy Sabi Key Board** is a custom mechanical keyboard inspired by the legendary **HHKB** and fueled by a passion for thoughtful design and community support.
 This project has been a personal journey—learning new software, iterating through several prototypes, and spending approximately **three months** refining every detail.